Ready to make your dream of living in Florence a reality?

 May I put in an elevator?

-Yes if there is sufficient space to receive a permit for the job.
+Yes, if there is sufficient space to receive a permit for the job.
 You can share the cost between all the condominium members who agree to participate.

-Is mine a safe neighbourhood?
+Is my area a safe neighbourhood?

 How much money does one have to put down immediately?